Fayad-Alman/Fayad-Alman/README.md

 - 👋 Hi, I’m @Fayad-Alman
-- 👀 I’m interested in and currently learning artificial intelligence and machine learning algorithms in Python (and automation in Java)
+- 👀 I’m interested in artificial intelligence models and machine-learning algorithms in Python
-- 💞️ I’m looking to collaborate on various automation and machine learning projects in Python
+- 💞️ I’m looking to collaborate on various automation and machine-learning projects
 - 📫 How to reach me: fayad.alman@gmail.com

 <!---